win-acme/win-acme.github.io/reference/cli.md

      change certificate properties and renew at the same time.

    --force
-     Force renewal when used together with --renew.
+     [--renew] Always execute the renewal, disregarding the validity of the current certificates and the prefered schedule.

    --nocache
-     Bypass the certificate cache on new certificate requests.
+     Bypass the cache on certificate requests.
+Applies to both new requests and renewals.
    --cancel
      Cancel renewal specified by the --friendlyname or --id arguments.